What Is a Joint?

 Why Imaging & Interventional Specialists?

-Imaging & Interventional Specialists are leaders in interventional radiology and experts in the minimally invasive procedures that will address your joint pain.
+Imaging & Interventional Specialists are leaders in interventional radiology and experts in the non-surgical procedures that will address your joint pain.

 Using state-of-the-art equipment, our experienced board-certified specialists are focused on your best outcome.